KelseyHigham/sp-font-maker/docs/contributing.md

 1. Install [Potrace](http://potrace.sourceforge.net/#downloading) and make sure it's in your PATH.

 2. Install [fontforge](https://fontforge.org/en-US/downloads/) and make sure scripting is enabled.
+Add it to your PATH:
+   - press Start
+   - type "env"
+   - click "Edit the system environment variables"
+   - add `C:\Program Files (x86)\FontForgeBuilds\bin` to your PATH

 3. Clone the repository or your fork